How much is renters insurance for $100,000 in liability coverage?

 A renters insurance policy with $100,000 of liability coverage costs an average of $23 per month in California.
 This is for a policy with $40,000 in property protection and a $1,000 deductible.

 There is no minimum required renters insurance coverage.
-Most renters insurance policies come with a minimum of $100,000 in liability coverage.
-However, the limit on personal property coverage may range from $10,000 to $75,000 or more.
-You’ll have to decide what level of coverage best suits your needs.
+Most renters insurance policies come with a minimum of $100,000 in liability coverage, and personal property coverage typically ranges from $10,000 to $75,000 or more.
+As a starting point, choose personal property coverage equal to the replacement cost of your belongings and liability coverage equal to or greater than your total asset value.